qnobletaylor/CSC-284-Homework/HW1/README.md

 1) Which classes should inherit from a base class?

-I decided to make the Vehicle class a generic base class which contains all the shared attributes between
+I decided to make the Vehicle class an abstract base class which contains all the shared attributes between
 the other subclasses (car, truck, motorcycle).
 The three subclasses thus inherit all of the attributes and
 functions which I designed for the Vehicle class.